flutter/website/src/desktop.md

 ---

-Desktop support allows you to compile Flutter source code to a native macOS or Linux desktop app.
+Desktop support allows you to compile Flutter source code to a native Windows, macOS, or Linux desktop app.
 Flutter's desktop support also extends to plugins&mdash;you can install existing plugins that support the macOS or Linux platforms, or you can create your own.

 {{site.alert.warning}}
   **Work in progress!**
-  This page covers desktop support for macOS and Linux, which are available as alpha-quality features in the Flutter dev channel.
+  This page covers desktop support, which is available as alpha-quality features in the Flutter dev channel.
-  Windows platform support is still under development.

-  These platforms still have notable feature gaps, including accessibility support.
+  Support still has notable feature gaps, including accessibility support.
-  We strongly recommend that you examine the
-  [Desktop shells][] page in the [Flutter wiki][] to understand known limitations and ongoing work.
 {{site.alert.end}}

 {{site.alert.note}}
-  To compile a macOS desktop app, you must build the app on a Mac.
-  To compile a Linux desktop app, you must build the app on Linux.
+  To compile a desktop app, you must build the app **on** the targeted platform: build a Windows app on Windows, a macOS app on macOS, and a Linux app on Linux.
-  If you experience a problem that hasn’t yet been reported, please file an issue and include
+  If you experience a problem that hasn’t yet been reported, please file an issue and include "desktop:macos/linux/windows"
-  "desktop:macos" or "desktop:linux" in the title.
+  (whichever platform is appropriate) in the title.
 {{site.alert.end}}

+[file an issue]: {{site.github}}/flutter/flutter/issues/new?title=[desktop]:+%3Cdescribe+issue+here%3E&labels=%E2%98%B8+platform-desktop&body=Describe+your+issue+and+include+the+command+you%27re+running,+flutter_desktop%20version,+browser+version

 ## Requirements